What’s the Difference Between Procedures and Work Instructions?

 Further, these personnel will provide confidence to management that the intended quality is being achieved and is:

 Learning how to write policies and procedures is easy once you understand the four levels of documentation and the difference between policies, procedures, and work instructions.
-Sample policies and procedures from Bizmanualz make it even easier!
+Free policies and procedures from Bizmanualz make it even easier!